aleksivaan/Sihisee/README.md

 ### Installing

-npm install
+TO-DO: npm install

 ## Running

-npm start
+Run command in the project folder: npm start

 ## Built With

 * Node.js
 * with Express framework
-* Bootstrap for front-end
+* and Bootstrap for front-end

 ## Authors